AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * If you are searching in a specific context, the above requires too many clicks.
-GPS defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit-->Key Shortcuts` dialog.
+GPS defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit --> Key Shortcuts` dialog.
 These actions are found in :guilabel:`Search` category, and are called :guilabel:`Global Search in context:`.
-GPS includes a menu for two of them by default:
+GPS includes a :index:`menu <single: menu; file --> open from project>` for two of them by default: :menuselection:`File --> Open From Project...` will search amongst filenames, :index:`wheras <single: menu;
-  :index:`menu; file-->open from project`
+  navigate --> goto entity>` :menuselection:`Navigate --> Goto Entity...`
-  :menuselection:`File-->Open From Project...` will search amongst filenames, :index:`menu; navigate-->goto entity` whereas :menuselection:`Navigate-->Goto Entity...` will search amonst all entities defined in your project.
+  will search amonst all entities defined in your project.

 Each context displays its results sligthly differently, and clicking on a